Srikanthssp/EduLabs/OpenAILabs/Call-center/getting-started.md

 + Task 1: Provision Azure resources.
 + Task 2: Upload audio files.
-+ Task 3: Visualization using PowerBI Report and Dashboard
++ Task 3: Visualization using PowerBI Report and Dashboard.

 ## Getting started with the Lab